iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 #### Messages

 #### credentialSelection
-The <u>holder</u> sends a message containing a list of selected credentials with associated data for satisfying requirements.
+The <u>holder</u> sends a message containing a list of selected credentials.

 ###### Layout